Personal Property Secured Transactions Act

 Article 12

-During the duration of the contract for the personal property secured transaction, the possessor of the personal property shall keep custody of or use the subject property with the due care of a good administrator.
+During the contract period for the personal property secured transaction, the possessor of the personal property shall keep custody of or use the subject property with the due care of a good administrator.

 Article 13